WilkMat3/SET09102_Personal_Portfolio/week11_requirements.md

 *Figure 11 - comment asking for explanation*

-Another comment on my PR related to the way I used mocking, I am glad that this question was asked as I could share my new gained knowledge with my colleague as per Figure 11.
+Another comment on my PR related to the way I used mocking, I am glad that this question was asked as I could share my newly gained knowledge with my colleague as per Figure 11.

 ![Figure 12](./images/Week11MyCodeReview3.PNG)

-*Figure 12 - Clarity vs code cleaningness*
+*Figure 12 - Clarity vs code cleanliness*

-On Figure 12 I received a comment about code cleanigness.
+In Figure 12 I received a comment about code cleanliness.
 There is nothing bad with keeping the code as short as possible.
-I usually try to use various expressions that are allowing to use less lines of code.
-I have decided to leave the constructor with some extra space for a sake of readability.
+I usually try to use various expressions that allow me to use fewer lines of code.
+I have decided to leave the constructor with some extra space for the sake of readability.
 I work with a team and we are on different levels and two brackets can be missed especially if they are at the end of the line.
 I think that this is something that we should do more rather than less to make sure that the code is understandable.
-Someone else might be looking into this in few years time and they might miss those brackets.
-I think we should keep balance between concisiness and readability and this is one of those examples where neither of sides is right.
+Someone else might be looking into this in a few years time and they might miss those brackets.
+I think we should keep a balance between concisiness and readability and this is one of those examples where neither side is right.

 ## Reflections

-Our team got much smaller, we now have 4 people that are actively contributing.
-There are pros and cons of this situation.
-Now we are definately more efficient as there are less people which means there is more responsibility for reviews on active members.
+Our team got much smaller, we now have 4 people who are actively contributing.
+There are pros and cons to this situation.
+Now we are more efficient as there are fewer people which means there is more responsibility for reviews on active members.
 Usually, scrum teams are fairly small ( up to 9 people) but 4 is also a number that is not uncommon.
-Another benefit of this is that we started doing a weekly stand up on Mondays.
+Another benefit of this is that we started doing a weekly stand-up on Mondays.
 It is easier to do it when we only consider 4 people for the group.
-Previously we would miss out on it as there were not enough people on the practical session but now we stopped taking this into account.
+Previously we would miss out on it as there were not enough people in the practical session but now we stopped taking this into account.

-We also encoutered some issues with merges to the main branch, when put together our code did not work.
+We also encountered some issues with merges to the main branch, when put together our code did not work.
 I had to step in to fix it.
 I noticed that people were not following the definition of done and sometimes their tests were not passing at all.
-This is something that I wanted to change this week with adding Github actions workflow for tests for every branch.
-I produced a yaml script with help of ChatGpt but I encountered an issue with Tizen that I do not understand and I need more time to investigate.
+This is something that I wanted to change this week by adding a GitHub actions workflow for tests for every branch.
+I produced a YAML script with the help of ChatGpt but I encountered an issue with Tizen that I do not understand and I need more time to investigate.
 I want to add the workflow because this would give us greater visibility on test results.
-During my placement this was the part of the team workflow and the definition of done and I can see that not having the workflow working resulted in bad code slipping through reviews.
+During my placement, this was part of the team workflow and the definition of done and I can see that not having the workflow working resulted in bad code slipping through reviews.

-I also gained more insights into debbuging/understanding MAUI and test soultions.
-Not only I have understood dependecy injection with MAUI but also I was able to fix our issue with tests.
+I also gained more insights into debugging/understanding MAUI and test solutions.
+Not only did I understand dependency injection with MAUI but also I was able to fix our issue with tests.
 Somehow we had 3 test solutions instead of one.
 And none of those tests were running in the main.
-This is something that would be easily discoverable with Github actions workflow for build and testing.
-I got more familiar with yaml and I can construct some kind of workflow with help of Github and ChatGPT.
-We are not using Tizen for our application but it seems liket this is something that blocks the workflow.
-I will have ot investigate further next week.
+This is something that would be easily discoverable with the GitHub actions workflow for build and testing.
+I got more familiar with YAML and I can construct some kind of workflow with the help of Github and ChatGPT.
+We are not using Tizen for our application but it seems like this is something that blocks the workflow.
+I will have to investigate further next week.

 I have also given more information to my colleagues about MVVM and dependency injection.
-Interestingly, I found that messages on Discord are not as a good as explaning the concept to a colleague on the quick call.
-Understandably, this cannot be done every time and does not depend only on my engagement with a subject but I could ask directly if anyone needs a video call regarding explanation.
-This kind of approach can improve knowledge base across the whole team.
+Interestingly, I found that messages on Discord are not as good as explaining the concept to a colleague on a quick call.
+Understandably, this cannot be done every time and does not depend only on my engagement with a subject but I could ask directly if anyone needs a video call regarding an explanation.
+This kind of approach can improve the knowledge base across the whole team.

-I feel partially in blame for those issues with main branch being a mess.
-To some extent I am taking informal leadership within the group and I should have organised Workflow rules better or at least the Github Actions.
-Definately if I had to do it again I would try to implement everything in the first week.
-Simmilarly this can be said about setting up repository patter earlier or using consistent UI throughout the application.
+I feel partially to blame for those issues with the main branch being a mess.
+To some extent, I am taking informal leadership within the group and I should have organised Workflow rules better or at least the GitHub Actions.
+If I had to do it again I would try to implement everything in the first week.
+Similarly, this can be said about setting up repository patterns earlier or using consistent UI throughout the application.

-The work I have done on testing this week was definately useful.
-Using ChatGPT I generated test cases and it even helped me with created test methods for the view model using mock.
-I gained better understanding of how to use mock, but I still need to figure out what are the best scenarios to use it.
-On one hand I do not have to set up as much, but am I really testing the view model properly?
-Within my code I struck some kind of balance as I tested logic of my commands without testing CRUD opperations using repository pattern but maybe I should have.
+The work I have done on testing this week was useful.
+Using ChatGPT I generated test cases and it even helped me with creating test methods for the view model using mock.
+I gained a better understanding of how to use mock, but I still need to figure out what are the best scenarios to use it.
+On one hand, I do not have to set up as much, but am I testing the view model properly?
+Within my code, I struck some kind of balance as I tested the logic of my commands without testing CRUD operations using the repository pattern but maybe I should have.

- working in a small team

- merge issues
- - what learned
- - what does it say about the group
- - what does it say about my leadership
- - what does it say about our process how I tried to fix it
--woorkflow
- How I progressed with mVVm